 A complainant is always advised of the outcome of the investigation.
 In addition, the Director: Investigations quarterly report, published in our newsletter, IRBA News (see under Publications elsewhere) contains details of the findings of the Disciplinary Advisory Committee.

 The board is empowered by the Auditing Profession Act 26 of 2005 to investigate and if necessary hear any allegations of improper conduct against a practitioner and, if such practitioner is found guilty, to impose one of the prescribed punishments.
-The punishments include, inter alia, a caution, reprimand, a fine not exceeding R200 000, suspension from practice for a specific period and cancellation of the registration of the practitioner with the Board and removal of the auditor's name from the register of auditors.
+The punishments include, inter alia, a caution, reprimand, a fine not exceeding R200 000 per charge, suspension from practice for a specific period and cancellation of the registration of the practitioner with the Board and removal of the auditor’s name from the register of auditors.